-Different types of hob have different price ranges.
-If you’re looking at standard four burner/zone design, gas and ceramic models range from £90 to £300, and solid plate electric ones a budget-friendly £70 to £120.
-Induction and gas-on-glass designs are more expensive, starting at £200.
-The sky’s the limit with induction hob prices – zoneless models, where the whole hob is a cooking surface, can cost upwards of £700.
+Different hob types have different price ranges.
+If you’re looking at a basic four burner or four zone design, gas and ceramic models range from £90 to about £400, and solid plate models from a budget-friendly £80 to £180.
+Induction and gas-on-glass designs are more expensive, starting at around £180.
+The sky’s the limit with induction hob prices – zoneless models and those with the latest technology can cost upwards of £3000.

-Most of the time, you get what you pay for.
-Upwards of £1000 you’ll find designer induction hobs with five or six cooking zones, and a whole heap of special features.
-Gas hobs offer a similar level of luxury for around £800.
+Most of the time, you pay for what you get.
+Upwards of £900 you’ll find designer induction hobs with five or six cooking zones, and a whole heap of special features.
+Gas hobs offer a similar level of luxury for around £700.

-Considering they’re around half the size of a standard hob, domino models aren’t actually cheaper.
-They start around £100 for a gas or ceramic design, or £150 for an induction one.
-The most expensive types tend to be the specialist BBQ or teppanyaki hobs – they’re harder to find and an investment made only by the keenest cooks.
+Considering that they’re half the size of standard hobs, domino models aren’t actually cheaper.
+They start at around £100 for gas or ceramic designs, and £200 for induction.
+The most expensive tend to be for specialist cooking, such as teppanyaki hobs – these are harder to find and an investment made only by the keenest cooks.

-Hobs are harder to install than a freestanding cooker, so you’ll definitely need some help from a professional.
-Take a look at our guide to sizes for details on measuring your hob and the cutout section which it will sit inside.
+Hobs are harder to install than cookers, so you’ll likely need help from a professional.
+Take a look at our guide to hob sizes for details on measuring your hob and the cutout section which it will sit inside.

-Many retailers offer an installation service for an additional charge, saving you the hassle of having to find an experienced and trustworthy trades person.
-Remember to find out if they’ll disconnect your old one and dispose of it too.
-It’s also worth noting that some only cut the hole in your worktop if it’s made from a certain material such as wood, while some have restrictions on how much new pipework they’ll fit (so the closer it is to your gas supply the better).
+Many retailers offer an installation service for an additional charge, saving you the hassle of finding an experienced and trustworthy tradesperson.
+Remember to ask if they will disconnect and dispose of your old one.
+It’s also worth noting that some companies will only cut the hole in your worktop if it’s made from a certain material, such as wood, while others have restrictions on how much new pipework they will fit.
+This means that the closer the hob is to your gas supply, the better.

-It’s a little easier to install an electric hob, but you’ll still need help from a qualified electrician.
-They’ll connect it to your supply for you, ensuring it’s all done safely.
+It’s easier to install an electric hob, but you’ll still need help from an electrician.
+They will connect it to your supply for you and ensure that it’s safe.
 Check your hob has the right amp rating for your power supply – you should see either 13 amp standard plug sockets or 32 amp hardwired switches next to your current hob or cooker.

 Many retailers offer an installation service for an additional charge.